ibm-cloud-docs/vpc/building-custom-os.md

 # Configuration Requirements for Custom Linux Kernels
 {: #configuration-requirements-for-custom-linux-kernels}

 Custom Linux kernels can be used in IBM Cloud VPC.
-You can build a custom kernel locally on your VSI or on-premises.
+You can build a custom kernel locally on your virtual server instance or on-premises.

-When building your own custom Linux kernel for use in the IBM Cloud, please refer to these mandatory requirements.
-It is also recommended that you [enable VSI console access](/docs/vpc?topic=vpc-vsi_is_connecting_console) when building your own custom kernel, it will help facilitate debugging any boot issues that may occur.
+When you build your own custom Linux kernel for use in the IBM Cloud, refer to the following requirements.
+It is also recommended that you [enable virtual server instance console access](/docs/vpc?topic=vpc-vsi_is_connecting_console) when you build your own custom kernel to help facilitate debugging any boot issues that can occur.
 {: shortdesc}

 ## Hardware Requirements
-Hardware supported by every virtual machine in IBM's VPC is detailed below in the device list.
-These devices are currently consistent for every virtual machine in the VPC and are subject to change as new features become available in the IBM Cloud.
-Custom kernels should support these devices to run in IBM Cloud VPC.
-Failure to include these may result in loss of features or capabilities in the IBM cloud.
+The following list details the supported hardware by every virtual machine in IBM's VPC.
+These devices are consistent for every virtual machine in the VPC and are subject to change as new features become available in the IBM Cloud.
+Custom kernels need to support these devices to run in IBM Cloud VPC.
+Failure to include these devices can result in loss of features or capabilities in the {{site.data.keyword.cloud}}.
 {:shortdesc}

 - **Host bridge**: